git-disl/AdaTrace/README.md

 ## Contents

-Source code can be found under the src folder.
+Source code can be found under the `src` folder.

-For ease of use, we have prepared an additional readme file titled AdaTrace-Readme.docx which contains detailed screenshots and explanations of the trajectory synthesis and experimentation process.
+For ease of use, we have prepared an additional readme file titled `AdaTrace-Readme.docx` which contains detailed screenshots and explanations of the trajectory synthesis and experimentation process.

-We also provide a sample dataset: brinkhoff.dat.
+We also provide a sample dataset: `brinkhoff.dat`.

 ## Installation and Dependencies

 AdaTrace source code is written in Java.
-There are two dependencies on external libraries: commons-math3-3.4.1.jar and kd.jar.
+There are two dependencies on external libraries: `commons-math3-3.4.1.jar` and `kd.jar`.
 Both are provided in this repository.
 Please add them to your project build path before trying to build AdaTrace.

 ## Project Status